rhos-devadvo-br/openshift-tutorials-book/book/1-what-is-openshift.md

 Besides security and usability, OpenShift is heavily gueared to a DevOps culture, supporting native container image management with the use of an internal Container Image Registry and Image Streams—another type of resource in the OpenShift object model.

 >"As a catch-all container platform, Red Hat OpenShift is more than a software product.
-It can be the key to adopting a DevOps culture—automating routine operational tasks and standardizing environments across an app’s life cycle." - Red Hat
+It can be the key to adopting a DevOps culture, automating routine operational tasks and standardizing environments across an app’s life cycle." — Red Hat

 # 1.3.
 Where can you use it?